Frozen on the inside: Indoor flooding season is here

 "They saw this big ice wall coming from the first and second floor.
 Water had just come up so high that it finally burst out the siding.
 They had an ice dam all the way down the side of the house."

-Ertel estimates thousands of gallons had poured from the vacant home before anyone noticed.
+Ertel estimates that thousands of gallons had poured from the vacant home before anyone noticed.

 "It was probably three feet thick and five feet wide.
 It was one of those things like, 'Wow, this is incredible.
 I can't believe how much water is in this house!'"